vlandham/captain_z/out/captain_z.md

     VLXPLMTQ LTE XMSLPUQ
     CAPTAINS AND PIRATES

 And then she had it.
 The name "PORT GOODNEWS" came next.
-With a bit of guessing and a bit of luck she had worked the rest out.
+With a bit of guesswork and a bit of luck she had worked the rest out.
 And what she found gave her butterflies in her stomach.

     PAU JLS OUIMTQ
     THE WAR BEGINS